omidarmat/onLearn/react.md

 ![src-component-tree](/images/react/server-vs-client-components.png)

 > Notice that if a client component has some children components, they will all be client components by default.
 So you only need to use the `"use client"` directive on the parent client component, and not on its childen.
-So the `"use client"` directive sets a boundry between server components and client components, creating a sub-tree that will only be executed on the client side.
+So the `"use client"` directive sets a boundary between server components and client components, creating a sub-tree that will only be executed on the client side.

 ## Server components vs. client components